 The Girl and the Puma

 Illustrated By: Tristan Liu

-THIS IS A LEGEND told and retold among the people of Argentina about powerful friendship between a girl and the puma.
+HEAR A FAMOUS LEGEND FROM ARGENTINA, about a powerful friendship between a girl and a puma.

 Five hundred years ago when the Spanish entered South America, Native American tribes often fought back against the invaders.
 One way tribes could put pressure on the Spanish was to surround their settlements.
 This is what happened in the early 1500's when Maldonado, a Spanish girl, was 15 years old.

-Hostile Native Americans of the Querandí tribe had encircled the Spanish settlement where Maldonado lived.
-Before long, their food supplies were depleted.
+Native Americans of the Querandí tribe had encircled the Spanish settlement where Maldonado lived.
+Before long, the food supply of the Spanish settlers was depleted.
 The people faced starvation.
 They begged their captain to allow them to take their chances and leave the settlement in search of food - but this the captain would not allow.

+The Girl and the Puma